Complete Graphical Characterization and Construction of Adjustment Sets in Markov Equivalence Classes of Ancestral Graphs: Constructing Adjustment Sets

-We now present approaches to construct sets that satisfy our generalized adjustment criterion.
-First, we introduce Theorem~\ref{theorem:general set proof} that will allow us to easily generate adjustment sets that do not contain certain nodes, if any such adjustment set exists.
+Next, we introduce Theorem~\ref{theorem:general set proof} that will allow us to easily construct adjustment sets that do not contain certain nodes, if any such adjustment set exists.
 We illustrate the results of Theorem~\ref{theorem:general set proof} with examples in Section~\ref{subsec:examples2} and give the proof of this theorem in Section~\ref{subsec:proof-thm-construct}.
-In Section~\ref{sec:implementation} we explain how to leverage previous results of \cite{vanconstructing} to enumerate all (minimal) adjustment sets, and discuss how to implement this procedure efficiently. \begin{definition}{($\adjustb{\g}$)} Let $\mathbf{X}$ and $\mathbf{Y}$ be disjoint node sets in a $\DAG$, $\CPDAG$, $\MAG$ or $\PAG$ $\g$.
-We define
+In Section~\ref{sec:implementation} we explain how to leverage previous results of \cite{vanconstructing} to enumerate all (minimal) adjustment sets, and discuss how to implement this procedure efficiently.